aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

     resource.isPublic == true };
 ```

+The blog post ["How to Implement Relationship-based Access Control with Amazon Verified Permissions and Amazon Neptune"] has provided some guidelines and considerations for desiging your policies and queries for a ReBAC application.

 ### Obtain access tokens and ID tokens for each user

 1. First go to the CloudFormation console, on the stack Outputs tab, find the below values: